 Part-time students typically complete the program in two and one half years of continuous study.

 Rensselaer undergraduates with advanced standing are sometimes able to complete the master’s with one additional term.

 In addition to the many activities, clubs and organizations sponsored by the Student Union, the MS in IT students also have their own Student Leadership group.
 Three individuals are chosen each Fall and tasked with creating programs and activities that enhance the social, cultural, educational and networking opportunities for all students.
 Examples of activities include connecting first term students to third term students shortly after the new students arrive.
 Another activity is an alumni panel presentation that provides information on job prospects, interviewing techniques and other topics that would be helpful to career planning.
 The Student Leaders also connect with prospective students after they are admitted to the program to give them the student perspective.

 Students seeking admission to the MS in IT must have academic records that indicate their ability to excel in graduate study, submit scores from the GRE exam, and have completed basic prerequisite computer science course work.

 The application deadline for the M.S. in IT differs from the university's deadline of January lst.
 For the M.S. in IT, applications are accepted until the new class is filled, usually by March.
 However, applying early remains strongly recommended since the class size is limited.

 Program Costs & Financial Aid

-For the 2013-2014 Academic Year, tuition is $45,100.
-Room, board, fees, and books are estimated at an additional $16,893.
-Costs of Attendance change each year.
-For the most current information, go to Graduate Admissions web site.
+For details on expenses, please see Graduate Admissions.
 Applicants with top academic records and/or experience will be considered for Teaching Assistantships.
 Many applicants who see the master’s as an investment in their future careers will fully self-fund the degree using low interest loans and personal resources.
 For additional loan information, please visit Student Records & Financial Services.